-When generating instructions, it is possible that the mutator allocated new stack memory as placeholders.
-In order to avoid undefined behavior, the mutator will again attempt to replace loads from these placeholders with other values of compatible type.
+When generating instructions, the mutator may allocate new stack memories as placeholders.
+To avoid undefined behaviors, the mutator will again attempt to replace loads from these placeholders with other values of a compatible type.
 If no such value exists, then the mutator will store a value into the placeholder location.

-We don't model intrinsic functions, as they vary from architecture to architecture, potentially consuming a lot of time with little outcome.
-Instead, we rely on the feedback from matcher table coverage (\autoref{sec:design:coverage:feedback}).
-Matcher table coverage report contains a list of intrinsics that haven't been generated in the form of function definitions.
-Then, the mutator will randomly generate \textit{call} instructions to intrinsic from this report.
+We model no intrinsic functions, as they vary from architecture to architecture, potentially consuming much time with little outcome.
+Instead, we rely on the feedback from matcher table coverage (\autoref{sec:design:coverage:feedback}), which shows the intrinsics that haven't been generated yet.
+The mutator will then randomly generate \textit{call} instructions to those intrinsics.